johnodonnell123/Personal_Projects/README.md

 ## Index:

 This is a repository to organize and share my personal data science projects!
-Here you will find the source code for all of the projects as well as a high level overview.
+Here you will find the code for all of the projects as well as a high level overview.

 - [K-Means Clustering for Rock Types](https://github.com/johnodonnell123/Personal_Projects/tree/master/Cluster_Analysis_Rock_Typing)
 - [Web Scraping with Scrapy Spiders to SQLite3](https://github.com/johnodonnell123/Personal_Projects/tree/master/Scraping_Oil_Production)